-For our stay at the Angel Island Eco Resort we had already decided in advance for a diving package, which means that we will have four diving days with 2 dives each.
+For our stay at the Angel Island Eco Resort on the island Flores we had already decided in advance for a diving package, which means that we will have four diving days with 2 dives each.
 The advantage of the package is the slightly cheaper price, an included night dive and unlimited diving on the house reef without A Divemaster.

 Since we were usually back in our resort from these dives around 2 or 3 p.m., we still had enough time to dive a little on the house reef.
 Here you can simply grab your diving equipment in the diving school, walk the short way to the beach and run into the water there.